gkichaev/PAINTOR_V3.0/README.md

   - Enables users to unbiasedly select from a (potentially) large pool functional annotations that are most phenotypically relevant
 5. (optional) Model population-specific LD patterns.
 6. (optional) Leverage cross-trait
-7. (optional) Improved computational performance via Importance Sampling.
+7. (optional) Approximate inference via Importance Sampling.

-For detailed information about input file formats, command line flags, and recommended analysis pipelines please see the [wiki](https://github.com/gkichaev/PAINTOR_V3.0/wiki).
+####For detailed information about input file formats, command line flags, and recommended analysis pipelines please see the [wiki](https://github.com/gkichaev/PAINTOR_V3.0/wiki)

 ## Installation
 The software has two dependencies: [1] Eigen v3.2 (matrix library) [2] NLopt v2.4.2 (optimization library) which are packaged with PAINTOR in order to simplify installation.
 Please see the [Eigen homepage](http://eigen.tuxfamily.org/index.php?title=Main_Page) and [NLopt homepage](http://ab-initio.mit.edu/wiki/index.php/NLopt) for more information.
 Note that compiling requires gcc V4.9 (or greater).